jam1015/vim_create_goto/README.md

 # vim_create_goto

-A vim vplugin that provides a function that when called, tries to create a file at the path given as an argument, and then opens that file.
+A vim plugin that provides a function that when called, tries to create a file at the path given as an argument, and then opens that file.

 ## Example Mapping